Police officer who fatally shot Eddie Irizarry faces murder, other charges | KRDO

 Police officer who fatally shot Eddie Irizarry faces murder, other charges

-(CNN) — The police officer who fatally shot Eddie Irizarry during a traffic stop last month faces criminal charges including murder and voluntary manslaughter, the Philadelphia district attorney said Friday.
+(CNN) — The police officer who fatally shot Eddie Irizarry during a traffic stop last month was charged with murder, the Philadelphia district attorney said Friday after releasing body camera footage of the”extremely violent” encounter.

-Immediately before the officer fires at least six shots, an unidentified voice from outside the car is heard saying, “I will f**king shoot you!”
+Immediately before the officer fires six shots, an unidentified voice from outside the car is heard saying, “I will f**king shoot you!”

+Irizarry, bloodied and unresponsive, was pulled out of the car by an officer and then carried to the back of a patrol vehicle in which he was rushed to a hospital, according to the video.

-Krasner said Irizarry’s family saw the video and asked that it be released in its entirety.
+District Attorney Larry Krasner said Irizarry’s family saw the footage and asked that it be released in its entirety.

-“These body-worn camera videos will be introduced into evidence, most likely at both the preliminary hearing and a trial,” Krasner said after releasing video of the shooting.
-“They are crucial evidence in the case and in many ways they speak for themselves.”
+“These body-worn camera videos will be introduced into evidence, most likely at both the preliminary hearing and a trial,” Krasner said after releasing the footage.
+“They are crucial evidence in the case and in many ways, they speak for themselves.”

-Dial, who turned himself in Friday morning, also faces charges of aggravated assault, simple assault, reckless endangering of another person, and official oppression.
+Dial, who turned himself in Friday morning, also faces charges of voluntary manslaughter, aggravated assault, simple assault, reckless endangering of another person, and official oppression.
+Dial’s bail was set at $500,000 at arraignment, according to the district attorney’s office.
+He did not enter a plea.
+He later posted bail and a preliminary hearing was set for September 26, according to court documents.

 “We intend to vigorously defend him against the charges,” defense attorney Fortunato Perri Jr. said in a statement.
 “Despite what has been portrayed to the media, the facts will unmistakably show that Officer Mark Dial was legally justified in discharging his weapon while fearing for his life.”